NirlStudio/hooks-webpack-plugin/README.md

 npm i -D hooks-webpack-plugin
 ```

+## Example Code
-## Code in webpack.config.js, or anywhere you prefer
+You can put it in webpack.config.js, or anywhere you prefer.
 ```js
 const HooksPlugin = require('hooks-webpack-plugin')